YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-DE201825"></a>The `ydbinstall` script checks removes any `semsstat2`, `ftok`, and `getuid` files if they exist from a prior installation.
 YottaDB releases starting from r1.36 no longer use these programs.
 Previously, `ydbinstall` did not remove these obsolete executable files.
 Note that YottaDB recommends installing each YottaDB release in its own directory, and not overwriting an existing release.
 Installing in an existing directory must be explicitly specified with the `--ovewrite-existing` command line option. ([GTM-DE201825](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637999))

 * <a name="GTM-DE294185"></a>The Receiver Server continues to operate after an unexpected termination of a TLS connection.
 Previously, and more frequently with OpenSSL 3.0, the Receiver Server would issue a TLSIOERR error message and terminate in response to network disruptions. ([GTM-DE294185](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE294185))

+* <a name="GTM-DE326986"></a>YottaDB processes detach from shared memory associated with MUPIP INTEG snapshots correctly.
+Previously, relatively idle YottaDB processes could remain attached to such shared memory segments on unjournaled regions or when the journal file switched while the snapshot was active, which prevented YottaDB process rundown from removing shared memory.
+The workaround was to use a subsequent MUPIP RUNDOWN. ([GTM-DE326986](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-DE326986))

+* <a name="GTM-DE340860"></a>MUPIP BACKUP does not leave temporary files when there in an error during the copy phase for a multi-region backup.
+Previously, MUPIP BACKUP incorrectly left temporary files when there was an error during the copy phase for any region except the first. ([GTM-DE340860](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-DE340860))

 ### Other